Energy, Entropy and Information

 This introduction of subjectivity into “hard sciences” is already amazing.
 Added to this is the fact that the concept of entropy is invoked in practically all scientific fields: from cosmology (“the entropy of the universe tends to a maximum”, R. Clausius ) to life science (“A living organism continually increases its entropy and thus tends to approach the dangerous state of maximum entropy, which is death”, E. Schrödinger ) passing by data compression and coding and computer science .

-Recently, I put my two cents in this matter.
+Recently (since the Covid-19 parenthesis), I put my two cents in this matter.

 On the supposed mass of entropy and that of information